jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Analysis

-While the simplest forms of sustainability-related measurements are about power, there's clearly room for other measurements and other information as well.
-To begin with, power consumption by itself may not be what matters most for sustainability, as the source of the power may be equally important in terms of determining the actual carbon footprint.
+While the simplest forms of sustainability-related measurements are about energy use, there's clearly room for other measurements and other information as well.
+To begin with, energy use by itself may not be what matters most for sustainability, as the source of the energy may be just as important in terms of determining the actual carbon footprint.

 Secondly, for many classes of devices the embedded carbon aspects or use of raw materials may be a significant sustainability issue.
 See also Section 2.2.

-Third, power or energy measurements alone are of meager use if the cause of the consumption is not measured as well.
+Third, power or energy measurements alone are of meager use if the cause of the energy use is not measured as well.
 Any power/energy measurement should occur alongside other measurements that can be used to determine energy efficiency.
 Hence a sound measurement architecture implies that a prior existence of an energy efficiency framework of some kind.

-But when it comes to energy consumption, as noted the aggregate information is often typically available, and it's not particularly hard to measure the energy consumption of individual network devices either.
+But when it comes to energy consumption, as noted the aggregate information is often typically available, and it is not particularly hard to measure the energy consumption of individual network devices either.
 Still, there are a number of desirable use cases where the measurement situation needs to improve.